jadegosar/jadegosar.github.io/mens_bball_project.md

 * Statistical significance testing
 * Determining Key Performance Indicators
 * Creation of PowerBI dashboard
-* Final conclusions and presentation to Sport Science and Performance Staff
+* Final conclusions and presentation to Sports Science and Performance Staff

 ### 3. Analysis in R Studio